 Wondering what it takes to keep your knives in tip-top shape?
 While it depends on how often you're using them, there are a few general guidelines for maintaining a set of perfectly sharp blades.

-In addition to honing your knives after every X - X uses at home, experts recommend having kitchen knives professionally sharpened at least XX times per year.
+In addition to honing your knives after every 2-4 uses at home, experts recommend having kitchen knives professionally sharpened at least once or twice a year.
 This prevents blades from becoming too dull, which can be more dangerous than working with a razor-sharp knife!

 To give your knives a bit more life between sharpenings, try using a steel honing rod or whetstone at home.
 While they won't actually make blades sharper, these will help keep the knife edge balanced and slow the dulling process.